 Modified state 2 – Single-aged sessile oak woods

-Many of these woods were virtually clear-felled for timber during World Wars I and II, resulting in single aged stands of sessile oak less than 100 years old.
+Many of the accessible sessile oak woods were virtually clear-felled for timber during World Wars I and II, resulting in predominantly single-aged stands less than 100 years old.
 This does not, however, diminish their importance as sources of biodiversity, as some of these single-aged stands in humid situations support diverse and internationally important bryophyte and…

 Modified state 3 – Sessile oak ‘bluebell’ woods